KokoDoko/flappy-evolution/README.md

 - Create a generation of 100 birds with a random brain
 - The brain decides when to flap, based on 5 sensory inputs of the bird
 - After all birds have sadly passed away, pairs of birds that performed best are selected for the next generation
-- Those pairs make children, which mutate slightly based on their parents brains
+- Those pairs make children, based on their parents brains, and mutate slightly
-- After only a few generations, the last surviving bird can avoid all pipes effectively
+- After 5 ~ 15 generations with a population of ~30, the birds can avoid pipes effectively
 - This demo loads this pre-trained brain into 3 birds

 <br><br><bR>